MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 The 30 cm burner is 15 cm deep and has a wall thickness of 1.6 mm.
 The burner is fitted with legs such that the burner rim is positioned 30 cm above the floor.
 The bottom of the burner is maintained at a constant temperature by flowing tap water (nominally 20 °C) through a 3 cm section on the bottom of the fuel pan.

-The 100 cm burner is also 15 cm deep with a wall thickness of 1.6 mm.
+The 100 cm burner is 15 cm deep with a wall thickness of 1.6 mm.
 It is also water cooled at the bottom.

 Notes